cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::

 At the same time, you should not omit essentials such as authentication and settings or the lack thereof.
 A large part of WhatsApp's popularity was due to simply having the phone number as the user account and their focus on the core essentials of messaging!
+[Threads](https://www.threads.net/), Meta's "Twitter killer", saw over 100 million sign ups in less than five days due to the ease of onboarding.
+It uses Instagram login and users can easily follow the same accounts they follow on Instagram.

 As you are designing a product for the real world, it is also important to ensure that your ideas and business logic are sound, realistic, and executable.
 Answer these questions: